haxsaw/actuator/Tutorial.md

   grid = NSMultiComponent(Component("node", host_ref=ctxt.model.infra.workers[ctxt.name]))
 ```

 This approach doesn't use a factory; instead, it uses NSMultiComponent to define a "template" Component object to create instances from each new key supplied to the "grid" attribute of the namespace.
-After defining a namespace class this way, one simply creates instances of the class and then, in a manner similar to creating new components on an infra model, uses new keys to create new Components on the instance.
+After defining a namespace class this way, one simply creates instances of the class and then, in a manner similar to creating new components on an infra model, uses new keys to create new Components on the namespace instance.
 These new component instances will in turn create new worker instances on a MultiServers model instance:

 ```python
 >>> ns = GridNamespace()